-(g) Separation from residential development.
-Any replacement off-site commercial sign allowed by this section shall be set back at least 200 linear feet from any residential development along the same side of the roadway.
+(f) Separation from residential development.
+Any replacement off-site commercial sign allowed by this section shall be set back at least 200 feet measured radially from any residential district or use.

-(h) Size.
-The display area of any replacement off-site commercial sign may be up to 672 square feet, as calculated herein; provided, however, that embellishments, cut-outs, snipes, or other temporary features measuring no more than 30 percent of the display area will not count against the maximum display area size.
+(g) Size.
+The display area of any replacement off-site commercial sign may be up to 672 square feet, as calculated based on the area within and including the exterior boundaries, frames, or edges enclosing the letter or graphic matter that composes the sign surface; provided, however, that embellishments, cut-outs, snipes, or other temporary features measuring no more than 10 percent of the display area will not count against the maximum display area size.

-(i) Height.
-Replacement off-site signs shall not exceed 65 feet in height if located on an interstate roadway, as measured above grade at the base of the sign or elevation of the roadway, whichever is greater.
-Replacement off-site signs shall not exceed 50 feet in height if located on an interstate roadway, as measured above grade at the base of the sign or elevation of the roadway, whichever is greater.
+(h) Height.
+Unless a more restrictive height limit applies, replacement off-site signs shall not exceed 50 feet in height, except that sign height shall not exceed 65 feet if located not more than 660 feet measured radially from the centerline of an interstate interchange.
+Height is measured from the level of grade at the base of the sign.

-(j) Construction type.
-Except as expressly set forth herein, and as otherwise required by law, there shall be no limitation on the type of construction used in the erection of replacement off-site signs, including but not limited to the use of new display technologies.
+(i) Construction type.
+There shall be no limitation on the type of construction used in the erection of replacement off-site signs, including but not limited to the use of new display technologies.

 Section 6.
 Section 656.1323 (Appeals from the Building Inspections Division), Created.
 Chapter 656 (Zoning Code), Part 13 (Sign Regulations) is amended to create a new Section 656.1323, Ordinance Code, to read as follows:

 Sec.
 656.1323 Appeals from the Building Inspection Division).
-All final actions taken by the Building Inspection Division concerning off-site commercial signs and the administration of Section 656.1322 may only be challenged by an aggrieved party by filing a written demand for arbitration with the Building Codes Adjustment Board (“BCAB”) within thirty (30) days of the aggrieved party’s receipt of notice of the final action.
-For purposes of this section, aggrieved party shall mean the owner or lessee of the off-site commercial sign that is the subject of the final action.
-Arbitration shall be administered by the American Arbitration Association, or its successor (the “AAA”), in accordance with the AAA’s Commercial Arbitration Rules, including the Optional Rules for Emergency Measures for Protection in effect at the time of the demand for arbitration, by a sole arbitrator.
-The parties shall cooperate with the AAA and with one another in selecting an arbitrator from the AAA’s panel of neutrals, and in scheduling the arbitration proceedings.
-The Florida Arbitration Code, Chapter 682, Florida Statutes, shall govern the arbitration.
-The arbitrator must be a practicing attorney in the State of Florida or retired federal or state judge who served in the State of Florida.
-Any award or final decision rendered pursuant to an arbitration conducted pursuant to the conditions, provisions and terms contained in this Section will be binding and enforceable by any court of competent jurisdiction, and judgment on the award or decision may be entered in any such court.
-The arbitration shall take place in Jacksonville, Florida.
-The parties involved in dispute resolution procedures pursuant to the conditions, provisions and terms contained in this section shall bear their respective expenses and attorneys’ fees in connection with such dispute resolution procedures, except that the parties involved in such dispute resolution procedures shall share equally the costs, expenses and fees of any neutral third party or arbitrator and the costs, expenses and fees of any facility used in connection with such dispute resolution procedures.
+All final actions taken by the Building Inspection Division concerning off-site commercial signs and the administration of Section 656.1322 may be challenged by an aggrieved party by filing a notice of appeal with the Planning Commission within thirty (30) days of the final action.
+For purposes of this section, aggrieved party shall have the same meaning as defined in Section 656.140(a)-(b), Ordinance Code.